6 Easy Methods to Crystal-Clear Shower Glass

 2. Cover it with kitchen salt;

-3. Scrub the shower screen, as you make sure to squeeze well for the juice to come out and keep adding salt from time to time.
+3. Scrub the shower screen.
+Make sure to squeeze well for the juice to come out and keep adding salt from time to time.

 4. Rinse and enjoy!